Skip to main content

 -h, --help help for map

---index strings fields that index the value (default [index])
+--index string field that index the value (default "index")

 --module string specify which module to generate code in